wiktoriavh/Spectrum/README.md

 The tables have gotten a small update, they are now at full width of the Note.
 No more different sized tables in the same note, creating a weird balance.

 ![](./tablesWidth.gif)

+## Changelog v0.8.0 - 2021.02.15

+### Paragraphs

+The text colour of the text was updated to a more calmer colour, with less contrast to the background.
+The first line of a paragraph now has a text identation, so you can more easily identify where a paragraph starts!

+### Lists

+The list items now are no longer so close to each other.

+### Mermaid

+A Mermaid Chart is now displayed at the center of your note, giving you the information you need!

+### Embed Notes

+Embed Notes are now more easily recognised with a border around them.